• Skip to primary navigation

 That’s because we consider the value of each input in each production chain, even if it’s the supplier’s contribution.
 For example, a t-shirt manufacturer actually adds only $20, not $80.
 The $80 price includes the value it adds and the input it buys (the $60 cloth).

-Although we may see there are similarities, added value and profit are two different concepts.
+Although there may be similarities, added value and profit are two different concepts.
 First, value-added only considers the difference between the selling price and direct costs, namely the costs of inputs used to produce.

 Meanwhile, profit can take into account direct and indirect costs.
 Examples of indirect costs are marketing costs, administrative costs, and general costs.
 In this case, we calculate operating profit.

 Second, when we calculate the company’s profit, we also consider the quantity sold, whereas value-added does not.
-I mean, the company may still generate added value regardless of whether the product is sold or not.
-But, to make a profit, the company must be able to sell the product.
+The company may still generate added value regardless of whether the product is sold.
+But to make a profit, the company must be able to sell the product.

 Now, assume the company charges the same price for all of its products.
 So, if the company can sell the product, the revenue per unit above will be the same as the selling price.
 If there were no sales, profit would be equal to zero.